-But now not anyone saw it that way.
-In fact, a number of people regarded to discover so strongly with the identity of ‘client’ that they took it as a personal attack.
+But now, not anyone saw it that way.
+In fact, several people regarded to discover so strongly with the identity of ‘client’ that they took it as a personal attack.

 ‘Not an incredible advert for Tesco,’ a few sniped, as even though that was ever Jade’s aim.
 Several people even directly tagged Tesco inside the put up, asking why they hired her.
 Thankfully, Jade didn’t lose her process, as it turns out she had already left the corporation several months previous.
 But lots of humans wanted her to get fired.
-We don’t know how Tesco might have responded if Jade had still been working for them, but the whole thing increases some traumatic questions about the relationship between social media and the administrative center.
+We don’t know how Tesco might have responded if Jade had still been working for them.
+Still, the whole thing increases some traumatic questions about the relationship between social media and the administrative center.
 It’s difficult to predict which posts will cross viral and the potential fallout if they do.
-Most folks have published stupid matters on social media, without ever imagining it’s going to get again to our bosses.
+Most folks have published stupid matters on social media without ever imagining it will get again to our bosses.

-Take Angela Gibbins, for instance, who ultimate year misplaced her process at the British Council after accusing Prince George of being a symbol of ‘white privilege’.
+But on occasion, it does, and now and again, it’s trouble.
+Take Angela Gibbins, for instance, who ultimately year misplaced her process at the British Council after accusing Prince George of being a symbol of ‘white privilege.